Optimal finite-dimensional probe states for quantum phase estimation

-Here we provide the expressions of the conditional probabilities for the photon-counting measurement in the case that photon loss exists.
+Here we provide the expressions of the conditional probabilities for the particle-counting measurement in the case that particle loss exists.
 Recall that the reduced density matrix before going through the phase shifts is given in Eq.~(\ref{eq:apx_linear_rho_lossleq}) for $\bar{n}\leq N$.
 Then the probability $P_m$ is

 where $h(m-N)$ is the step function defined in Eq.~(\ref{eq:apx_step}), and $\Lambda$ is defined by

 In the case that $\bar{n}\geq N$, the reduced density matrix is in the form of Eq.~(\ref{eq:apx_linear_rho_lossgeq}), and $P_m$ then reads \begin{widetext}